chikamichi/logg/README.md

     Foo.new.log.debug "test…"  # => Fri Dec 31 16:00:09 +0100 2010 | [debug] test…
     Foo.new.log.error "failed" # => Fri Dec 31 16:00:09 +0100 2010 | [error] failed

-This illustrates the basic use case, with the default message format being: "time | [namespace] message" where namespace is the method called on the logger.
+This illustrates the basic use case, with the default message format being: `time | [namespace] message` where namespace is the method called on the logger.

-Many other use cases are available under the `examples/` directory, based on the Cucumber features.
+Many other use cases are available under the `examples/` directory, based on the Cucumber `features/`.
 This README explains some of them.

 ## Custom loggers